 Elisabet Serra, lecturer in Unit 6 (Catalan)

 BA in Journalism (UAB) and MA in Publishing (UPF).
-Since 2008, Elisabet is he Project Manager of Associació Lectura Fàcil (Easy-to-Read Association) in Barcelona, where she is responsible for coordinating the publishing projects and adapting a wide range of texts into the Easy-to-Read guidelines, for people with reading difficulties.
+Since 2008, Elisabet is Project Manager of Associació Lectura Fàcil (Easy-to-Read Association) in Barcelona, where she is responsible for coordinating the publishing projects and adapting a wide range of texts into the Easy-to-Read guidelines for people with reading difficulties.
 She is also a consultant for public and private companies and a trainer.
 Since 2017, she is also the codirector of the Easy-to-Read Association.